Pollution in the Great Barrier Reef

 Tree clearing and overgrazed grasslands cause soils to erode and wash into creeks and rivers that run into the Great Barrier Reef.

-Sediment discharged from rivers reduces sunlight available to seagrasses and corals, which can smother coral growth.
-To reduce the sediment smothering our Reef, we need to maintain grass cover and protect and restore the bush, especially along our rivers.
+Sediment discharged from rivers reduces sunlight available to seagrasses and corals, which can smother coral and seagrass growth.
+To reduce the sediment smothering our Reef, we need to protect and restore the land and maintain plant cover, especially along our rivers.

 Satellite image of Fitzroy River flood plume, Queensland on the 8th of April 2017.